ORCID/ORCID-Source/orcid-model/src/main/java/org/orcid/jaxb/model/groupid/README.md

 A client can access the records with the following 2 scopes :

 /group-id-record/read : GET

 /group-id-record/update : GET, POST, PUT, DELETE

+In order to get access to these scopes, one should manually map the scopes with the client in the table client_scope using the following example query :

+``insert into client_scope values(<Client ID>,'/group-id-record/read','2015-07-20 14:08:42.128','2015-07-20 14:08:42.128' );``

 ##### To use the API >>>